Journal

 Matka Canyon

 Today was the best day by far.
 Partly because of the club on Sunday night which I forgot to mention in the last post.
 But since that experience didn’t technically begin until Monday morning (apparently people don’t start partying until late here), I suppose we can group that in with today’s events.
-At any rate, after a few hours of sleep and breakfast at the hotel, we were on our way to the Matka Canyon, one of the seven natural wonders of the world.

 -